-- 3.11 Cranleigh is located approximately eight miles southeast of Guildford.
-It is in the northwest corner of the Weald, immediately south-east of Winterfold Forest, a remaining area of forest on the Greensand Ridge, and just 0.5km beyond the southern border of the Surrey Hills Area of Outstanding Natural Beauty (AONB).
-The main settlement is the village of Cranleigh, which is defined as a community with key services in the Waverley Settlement Hierarchy Map (Revised 2012).
-The smaller, rural community of Rowly is located just northwest of Cranleigh and depends on the larger village for its services and amenities. - 3.12 The key landscape designations that relate to the area are: - Area of Outstanding Natural Beauty (AONB) the Surrey Hills AONB is 0.5 km to the north of the village.
-This potentially has an impact on open areas to the north of the village. - Area of Great Landscape Value (AGLV) this is 2.5 km to the west, and 300 m to the east of the village.
-This has a greater influence on the eastern fringe area of Cranleigh. - Conservation area this is on both sides of the village High Street and its setting could be affected by development to the west/north-west of the village. - 3.13 The Waverley Landscape Report Part One: Farnham and Cranleigh, August 2014 assessed areas around the village of Cranleigh in terms of their development potential.
-Figure 3.2 shows a map of assessed areas and the Table 3.1 provides a summary of their development potential where: - A 'Low' rating for landscape capacity indicates that development is likely to have a significant and adverse effect on the character of the landscape area as a whole and is thus unsuitable for strategic scale development.
+- 3.15 Cranleigh is located approximately eight miles southeast of Guildford.
+It is in the northwest corner of the Weald, immediately south-east of Winterfold Forest, a remaining area of forest on the Greensand Ridge.
+A significant area in the north of the parish is in the Surrey Hills Area of Outstanding Natural Beauty (AONB).
+The main settlement is the village of Cranleigh (just south of the AONB), which is defined as a community with key services in the Waverley Settlement Hierarchy Map (Revised 2012).
+The smaller, rural community of Rowly is located just north-west of Cranleigh and depends on the larger village for its services and amenities.
+Rowly is within the AONB. - 3.16 The key landscape designations that relate to the area are: - Area of Outstanding Natural Beauty (AONB) the Surrey Hills AONB is 0.5 km to the north of the village but within the parish.
+This potentially has an impact on open areas to the north of the village.
+Development adjacent to the northern boundary of the village and spreading northwards could have a detrimental impact on the Surrey Hills AONB. - Area of Great Landscape Value (AGLV) this is 2.5km to the west, and 300m to the east of the village.
+Development adjacent to the western and eastern boundaries of the village and spreading eastwards and westwards could have a detrimental impact on the AGLV. - 3.17 The key designations AONB and AGLV are shown on Figure 3.3.
+This highlights the proximity of the settlement boundary of Cranleigh village to these designations.